How Jeff Bezos and Elon Musk are ushering in a new era of space startups

 Crawford adds that SpaceFund is actively seeking out companies that may one day fulfill those needs.
 For the meantime, however, much of the technological development happening at the edge of Earth’s atmosphere is designed to improve life here on Earth.

-“I look at space as infrastructure for a modern economy and decision-making, not rockets and space suits,” says Jonathan Fentzke, managing director of Allied Space, a TechStars Starburst accelerator program.
+“I look at space as infrastructure for a modern economy and decision-making, not rockets and space suits,” says Jonathan Fentzke, managing director of the Techstars Starburst Space Accelerator program.
 “Most of the work in low Earth orbit and space has been focused on remote sensing, which is understanding things about the surface of the Earth and the atmosphere, like weather satellites, which are helping predict disasters and improving crop yields.”

 Fentzke adds that the new space economy has a lot of room for talent and innovation, and that the barrier to entry is nearing the point at which there can be, as Bezos put it, an “entrepreneurial explosion of thousands of companies in space.”